SaicharanRitwik39/FIR-IIR/README.md

 # WEB APP
 <img src = "Screenshot 2023-07-24 163945.png">

 * FIR (Finite Impulse Response) Filter: In signal processing, a finite impulse response (FIR) filter is a filter whose impulse response (or response to any finite length input) is of finite duration, because it settles to zero in finite time.
 (Source: Wikipedia).
+The FIR Folder has all the code for a simple 4 Tap filter implemented in Python, MATLAB and Verilog.
 * IIR (Infinite Impulse Response) Filter:
 * FFT (Fast Fourier Transform):